Comprehensive guide

 > /help

-This command displays the 13 native commands as well as any custom commands defined in your configuration files.
+This command displays all native commands as well as any custom commands defined in your configuration files.
 In practice, /help is the entry point you will use from your very first session to explore the tool's capabilities.

 You can also check the dedicated slash commands tutorial which covers each command with step-by-step use cases.
 If you are new to Claude Code, start with the Your first conversations page to understand the general workflow.